 Endometriosis can sometimes return after surgery.
-However, in subsequent surgeries, it may be difficult to tell whether new endometriosis lesions have formed or the surgeon left some lesions behind.
+However, in subsequent surgeries, it may be difficult to tell whether new endometriosis lesions have formed or if the surgeon left some lesions behind.

 What is the recurrence rate of endometriosis?